CouchBuddy/couch-buddy/README.md

 # Couch Buddy

+> From 12 May 2020, Couch Buddy versions have been moved to packages.

+> The server (from v0.4.0) has been ported to TypeScript and the DB model slightly changed (to use an existing DB, see [DB Migration](#DB%20Migration)).

 Couch Buddy is a free and open-source Media Center for managing your digital media collection.
 It runs on standard PC, servers and smartphones and supports streaming to ChromeCast.

 ![All movies](https://raw.githubusercontent.com/lucafaggianelli/couch-buddy/master/docs/screenshots/all-movies.png)